We Can Help You Navigate Both Planned Outages and Unplanned Outages

 Case Studies

+A power company was in a routine planned outage when they noticed they had water in their system.
+Knowing that the water contamination would cause irreparable damage to their turbine and equipment they called Next Generation Services to see what the water removal options were.
 The first call to Next Generation Services was on a Sunday at 10am.
 By Sunday evening the team at Next Generation Services had a vacuum dehydrator hooked up to the turbine lube oil system and the water was being removed.
 At this point the power company was able to investigate where the water came from.
 It was determined the water was entering the tank through a combination of a leaking seal and condensation from the lube oil temperature swings related to the outage.
 Thanks to a quick response and effectively removing water from the system, the unit was able to be put online in a timely manner.

 On a Friday afternoon a Peaker Plant was performing routine oil analysis on their gas turbine when the results showed a significant increase in the otherwise nonexistent water content.
 Because this water content was higher than the limit set by the turbine manufacturer the unit that was scheduled to be dispatched on Monday morning would have to remain idle.
 This had the potential to have a significant financial impact as the demand for power was high.
 With one call to Next Generation Services, a vacuum dehydrator was on site that evening and the water was removed by the following morning.
 The unit was able to be dispatched as scheduled and the fear of the lost revenue was removed.